ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 5. **Retention Policy**: Implement and document backup retention policies
 6. **Disaster Recovery**: Include MongoDB backup/restore in your DR plan

-For detailed backup and restore documentation, see the [Backup and Restore Playbook](../../docs/playbooks/backup-restore.md).

 ### Backup and Restore Issues

 **Backup Failures:**